Communication noise

 Communication noise refers to influences on effective communication that influence the interpretation of conversations.
-While often looked over, communication noise can have a profound impact both on our perception of interactions with others and our analysis of our own communication proficiency.
+Although often looked over, communication noise can have a profound impact on both our perception of interactions with others and our analysis of our own communication proficiency.

-Forms of communication noise include psychological noise, physical noise, physiological and semantic noise.
-All these forms of noise subtly, yet greatly influence our communication with others and are vitally important to anyone’s skills as a competent communicator.
+Forms of communication noise include psychological, physical, physiological, and semantic noise.

 Psychological noise

-Psychological noise results from preconceived notions brought to conversations, such as stereotypes, reputations, biases, and assumptions.
-When we come into a conversation with ideas about what the other person is going to say and why, we can easily become blinded to their original message.
-Most of the time it is difficult to distance oneself from psychological noise, recognizing that it exists and taking those distractions into account when we converse with others is important.
+Psychological noise results from preconceived notions brought into conversations, such as stereotypes, reputations, biases, and assumptions.
+When we come into a conversation with ideas about what the other person is going to say and why, we can easily become blind to their original message.
+Most of the time, it is difficult to distance oneself from psychological noise, recognizing that it exists and taking those distractions into account when we converse with others is important.